Jonathan Gómez (soccer, born 2003): Louisville City

 On March 5, 2020, Louisville City FC announced that it had signed Gómez to a professional contract.
 Gómez proceeded to appear 36 times in the USL Championship and score two goals in his bid to set a precedent within the club as a youth development player.
 At the end of the 2021 USL Championship season, Gómez was named the 2021 USL Championship Young Player of the Year and also named to the USL Championship's All-League First Team.

 Real Sociedad

 On September 30, 2021, Real Sociedad announced an agreement with Louisville City for the transfer of Gómez, with the player signing a contract until 2025 and being initially assigned to Real Sociedad B in Segunda División.
 The deal took effect January 1, 2022.

 On March 2, 2022, Gómez was included in Real Sociedad's La Liga matchday squad for the first time against RCD Mallorca.
 On August 11, 2023, he joined Segunda División side Mirandés on a season-long loan deal.

 PAOK

 On August 23, 2024, Gómez joined Super League Greece side PAOK on a three-year contract.
 He made his club debut on October 6, starting in a 2–0 away win over Levadiakos.

 Loan to Albacete

 On July 10, 2025, after featuring rarely, Gómez returned to Spain after agreeing to a one-year loan deal with Albacete, with a buyout clause.

+Loan to VfL Osnabrück

+On September 1, 2026, Gómez moved on loan to VfL Osnabrück in German 2.
+Bundesliga.